no2key/freesock/README.md

 freesock
 ========

 freesock is a socks5 server.
+Inspired by [shadowsocks](https://github.com/clowwindy/shadowsocks).

 # Notice #